RobKelley/web/docs/WIDGET.md

 ## Results

-Repos that have this widget can expect to see 35% more interest in their repo's bounties
+Repos that have this widget can expect to see 35% more interest in their repo's bounties.

 ## Code